Humans-of-Julia/StaticWebPages.jl/README.md

 import StaticWebPages
 ```

 Please note that precompilation occurs at first use after installation and updates.
-The somewhat long compilation is related to the BibTeX parser and should occur rarely.

 The package can be use from the REPL, but we recommend it to be used through a script file as the `run.jl` presented below.
 Running the script should be as simple as writing the following command line.